ealker/university-notes/CS22120/221_16_SoftwareMaintenance.md

 - Error codes and their explanations.

 Ideally, the system would also have a robust requirement specification, design overview and test reports.
-Furthermore, regression tests during maintenance ensure that no system functionality is lost.
+Furthermore, [regression tests](https://en.wikipedia.org/wiki/Regression_testing) during maintenance ensure that no system functionality is lost as the code is improved.

 ### Handling Maintenance